xet7/darkesthour/README.md

 - Commodore PET, with 80 columns of text
 - DOS
 - Plus4
-- Win32
+- Windows 32bit
-- Win64
+- Windows 64bit
-- Linux-x64
+- Linux x64
-- Linux-arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
+- Linux arm64, for arm64 servers and RasPi3/RasPi4 arm64 distros like Raspberry Pi OS 64bit and Ubuntu
-- Linux-s390x for IBM Z-Series mainframes, using RedHat or Ubuntu
+- Linux s390x, for IBM Z-Series mainframes, using RedHat or Ubuntu
-- Linux-ppc64el, using Ubuntu
+- Linux ppc64el, using Ubuntu

 ## Story